rishabh0014/SS_Course_registration_Portal_CLI/README.md

   - Integrated Messaging System: Implement a built-in messaging system for better communication within the portal.
   - Advanced Course Management: Expand course management features, including course scheduling, resource allocation, and course analytics.
   - For enhanced security, it's recommended that you implement a password reset or account creation process that allows users to set their own passwords during their first login.

+## License
+This project is licensed under the XYZ License - see the [LICENSE](dummy) file for details.